Wednesday, October 31, 2012

 Disney Buys Lucasfilm, Here Comes Star Wars VII

 Hello there, Lucas hounds and Star Wars fanboys.
 I have some news.
-Lucasfilm, Ltd got bought by the Walt Disney Company for $4.05 billion, which means they now own the Star Wars and Indiana Jones franchises, and the effects house Industrial Light & Magic and Skywalker Sound.
+Lucasfilm, Ltd was bought by the Walt Disney Company for $4.05 billion, taking ownership of the Star Wars and Indiana Jones franchises.
+Even the effects house Industrial Light & Magic and Skywalker Sound.

 I announce that Disney will make Star Wars: Episode VII, set for release in 2015.
 We don't know about the plot of Episode VII.
-I guess it will continue the adventures of Luke, Han and Leia but let's hope they begin work on the story.
+So that means it will continue the adventures of Luke, Han and Leia.
+Let's hope they start working on the story.

 According to the press release, Kathleen Kennedy, the current Co-Chairman of Lucasfilm, will become President of that company and serve as brand manager for Star Wars.
-Working directly with Disney's global lines of business to build, further integrate, and maximize the value of this franchise.
-Ms Kennedy will now serve as executive producer of the new Star Wars feature film, while its creator George Lucas will serve as a creative consultant.
+Working directly with Disney's global lines of business to build, further integrate, and maximise the value of this franchise.
+Ms Kennedy will now serve as executive producer of the new Star Wars feature film, while its creator, George Lucas, will serve as a creative consultant.

-I know that some of you fans will not be in a good mood with Lucasfilm purchased by the company that created Mickey Mouse, but I'm glad there is about to be a live-action Star Wars film since Revenge of the SithI'm sure to know that you'll give me a comment on what you think of this news update.
+I know that some of you fans will not be in a good mood with Lucasfilm now having been purchased by the company that created Mickey Mouse, but I'm glad there is about to be a live-action Star Wars film since Revenge of the SithI'm sure you'll give me a comment on what you think of this news update.

 Monday, October 29, 2012